 Inspired by the new artwork design that comes with Lubuntu Next, thanks to the work of our artwork team, here is the Lubuntu 18.04 wallpaper:

 Licensing information for the wallpaper is available here.
 Please contact Rafael Laguna if you would like exceptions to these.

 How do I get support?

 You can get support for Lubuntu here.

 If you would like commercial support, or more support than is provided on that page (for a low price), contact Simon Quigley and we can discuss options.
 Please note that this is not provided by Canonical.

 We always need more help!
 Feel free to join our development channel (which is bridged three ways to Matrix, Telegram, and IRC) and talk to us there.
 Whether you know another language, have some spare time to help us test Lubuntu, are good at writing documentation, or just want to stay “in the know,” that is the place to be.

-Otherwise, we publish a newsletter every Monday (typically) at 5 PM UK time which details the work that is currently happening in Lubuntu, including fixed bugs and ways you can help.
+Otherwise, we publish a newsletter usually every week which details the work that is currently happening in Lubuntu, including fixed bugs and ways you can help.